-Lorcan Dempsey coined the term "inside out library".
-What he means by "turning libraries inside out" is that "the library needs to be where the the user is - on the network" (Dempsey, 2005c).
-He points out that the network has changed the information seeking and learning behaviors of users (Dempsey, 2006b).
+Please cite this article as: Tonta, Y., Libraries and museums in the flat world: Are they becoming virtual destinations?
+Library Collections, Acquisitions, & Technical Services (2008), doi:10.1016/j.lcats.2008.05.002 changed the information seeking and learning behaviors of users [9].
 In the flat world users consult the network first when they do research.
 Dempsey maintains that the impact of networking technology on research and learning will be more profound than its impact on library systems and services.
-As users are inreasingly on the network, libraries should develop networked services to support users' workflows and integrate contents and services to users' network environment.
+As users are increasingly on the network, libraries should develop networked services to support users' workflows6 and integrate contents and services to users' network environment.
 To do that, libraries should take what is available "inside" the library buildings (resource environment, including related services) "out" to where the users are -the network (user environments).
 The resource environment includes, among others, library catalogs, abstract and index databases, digitized collections, full-texts of licensed information sources, institutional archives, virtual reference, electronic reserve and electronic document delivery services.
-The user environments also include a wide variety of resources: personal collections, personal digital assistants (PDAs), learning management systems, campus portals, course materials, textbooks, lab books, reading lists, and so on (Dempsey, 2006b).
-Users need library resources and services in their daily workflows to complete a number of tasks ranging from preparing reading lists and creating personal collections to getting access to the full-texts of resources and asking reference questions.
+The user environments also include a wide variety of resources: personal collections, personal digital assistants (PDAs), learning management systems, campus portals, course materials, textbooks, lab books, reading lists, and so on [7].
+Users need library resources and services in their daily workflows to complete a number of tasks ranging from preparing reading lists and creating personal collections to getting access to the fulltexts of resources and asking reference questions.
 The traditional approach to satisfy users' needs was to have the user come to the library whereas the approach preferred in the flat world is to have the library to become an integral part of the users' environments on the network to support their workflows.
 This is exactly what "inside out library" is all about.